yi-miao/Predict-Daily-Stock-Price-Changes-with-Candlestick-and-LSTM/README.md

 In this project, I tried to use lasted Machine Learning technology to predict stock daily prices based on combined business and technical knowledge.
+It is a end-to-end process including data aquisition, preprocessing, model creation, model training and results visualization.
+There are many parameters tunable but I focused on the concepts and process.

 System Environment
 1. CPU only